NicSterian/a1-service-expert/CONTEXT.md

   - Opted to avoid Router v7 type friction; build remains green and dev warning is informational.
 May revisit full v7 flags with compatible typings.
   - Vite CJS Node API deprecation notice is non-blocking; no Node API usage in the app code.

-- Phase 2 ÔøΩ Service cards + vehicle modal (scaffold)
+- Phase 2 ó Service cards + vehicle modal (scaffold)

-  - Added black ServiceCard grid (SERVICE 1/2/3) with ÔøΩPrice from ÔøΩXÔøΩ and orange CTAs.
+  - Added black ServiceCard grid (SERVICE 1/2/3) with ìPrice from £Xî and orange CTAs.
   - Added VehicleModal skeleton (yellow VRM input UI, cancel/close, a11y basics).
   - Gated by `USE_NEW_BOOKING_UI` (legacy flow intact when false).
   - Files: